 You’re still going to want to do all of the same things you did in your 30s (from wearing SPF to using skin care products with anti-aging ingredients), but with a few tweaks.
 For example, your skin produces less sebum (oil) in your 40s, so it becomes more vulnerable to environmental stressors like the sun and pollution.

-Incorporate an antioxidant-rich serum into your routine to help ward off free radicals.
+Incorporate an antioxidant-rich serum, like the Anti-Aging Serum, into your routine to help ward off free radicals.
 Look for a formula that also has hydrating and collagen-boosting benefits, too—peptides and hyaluronic acid are two ingredient powerhouses.

 Your 40s are also a good time to integrate a retinol product into your routine.
 Research shows that topical retinoids (vitamin A) can help diminish the appearance of fine lines and wrinkles, effectively exfoliate, brighten and lighten your look, and inspire rejuvenated skin.